How to Plan A Bachelorette Party: The Ultimate Step-by-Step Guide to Planning The Best Bachelorette Party Girls Weekend

 - Special dinners & a couple fun nights out – I wanted to do a couple nights out in Miami, and one night in

-One that’s fun, easy to remember, and that all the girls can use while instagramming all weekend!
+A hashtag that’s fun, easy to remember, and that all the girls can use while instagramming all weekend!
 It’s also a good idea to chat social media with the bride and get a good feel for what she’d like to keep private vs public during her big weekend – ask the bride what she is and is not cool with having posted during the weekend, and pass that intel onto the rest of the party—before everyone’s on their fifth round of margaritas.

 Probably the most fun part of planning the bachelorette party – deciding what to gift your girls for your bachelorette!
 Some cute gifts are a great way to say ‘Thank You’ to all your girls for making the trip & celebrating with you!
 Here are some of my favorites: